flashshare/markdown-resume/src/sample.md

 Institute of Environmental Geosciences (IGE), France.

-Water quality monitoring (nutrients, carbon, phytoplankton, greenhouse gases) and develop a biogeochemical model (1D reactive transport) for tropical estuaries.
+*Water quality monitoring (nutrients, carbon, phytoplankton, greenhouse gases) and develop a biogeochemical model (1D reactive transport) for tropical estuaries.*

 #### Master internship (6 months) `02/2018-07/2018`

 Institute of Environmental Geosciences (IGE), France.

-Implementation of a nutrient dynamics model for the Saigon River using C language.
+*Implementation of a nutrient dynamics model for the Saigon River using C language.*

 #### Principal Investigator (6 months) `12/2016-08/2017`

-Young Investigator Project, HCMUT, Vietnam: Study of nutrient pollution removal by constructed wetlands.
+Young Investigator Project, HCMUT, Vietnam

-Design of a pilot scale constructed wetland and analysis of water samples.
+*Design of a pilot scale constructed wetland and analysis of water samples.*

 #### Lab technician (18 months) `12/2015-06/2017`

 Asian Center for Water Research (CARE-RESCIF), Vietnam.

-Water sampling and operation of ICP-OES analyzer, TOC-V.
+*Water sampling and operation of ICP-OES analyzer, TOC-V.*

 #### Bachelor internship (6 months) `06/2015-12/2015`

-In a project at HCMUT (Vietnam): development of "passive sampling" for the analysis of antibiotics in river.
+Project: development of "passive sampling" for the analysis of antibiotics in river.

-Sampling and pretreatment of samples for antibiotics measurement.
+*Sampling and pretreatment of samples for antibiotics measurement.*

 ## Competences

-### Scientific computing
+### Numerical

 Extensive knowledge in Python, C & C++ languages for water quality modelling.

-### Data analysis
+### Data analysis Visualization

 Data analysis and statistical analysis with Python and R on large datasets.